• Skip to main content

 (Shellfish-free, sesame-free as-is / can be made gluten-free, egg-free, dairy-free, nut-free, and soy-free with modifications)

 This one was a beast of a plate.
-For under $20, you get a generous combo of meats, St. Louis ribs, marinated chicken (bone-in), and smoked pulled pork, along with signature baked beans and coleslaw.
+For under $20, you get a generous combo of meats, St. Louis ribs, marinated chicken (bone-in), and smoked pulled pork, along with their signature baked beans and coleslaw.
 A serious bang-for-your-buck lunch, and more than enough food for two people.

 flame tree bbq Ribs, Chicken, and Pulled Pork Sampler